 By the end of your third teaching placement, you will have developed into a confident teacher with your own teaching style.

-We will support you throughout your teaching experiences and you have a mentor in school.
+You will have university geography tutors to support you throughout your PGCE and you have a mentor in school.
 These specially trained teachers are committed to developing your practice in the classroom.

 Initial Teacher Education (PGCE and School Direct) Office

 Phone: +44 (0) 117 331 4492 We are working remotely during the current lockdown and as a result are only available via email

 School of Education